Skip to content

 Simulation Specialist

 William Tolbert joined the CHIPS team in August 2022 as a Simulation Technologist.
-William comes from North Carolina where he graduated from North Carolina A&T State University with a Bachelor of Science in Electronic and Computer Information Technology.
+William comes from North Carolina where he graduated from North Carolina A&T State University with a BS in electronic and computer information technology.
 Since then, William has worked in machine maintenance and technology in several different fields including industrial automated maintenance technology and telecommunications technology.
-His education, diverse experiences in machine maintenance, technology, and customer service, all enable William to bring an innovative perspective to his role as a Simulation Technologist.
+His education, diverse experiences in machine maintenance, technology, and customer service, all enabled William to bring an innovative perspective to his role as a Simulation Specialist.

 Simulation Logistician